rematocorp/trello-integration-action/README.md

 Creates a new Trello card from PR details if "/new-trello-card" is written in the PR description.
 Replaces "/new-trello-card" with the card link.

-NOTE: Make sure you set `pull-requests: write` permission for the job.
+NB!
+Make sure you set `pull-requests: write` permission for the job.
 [Learn more.](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs)

 **Default:** `false`